CharlesAHunt/takehome_hunt/README.md

-● Any necessary instructions for running your script
+###Any necessary instructions for running your script

 The script tracks stats in memory, to emulate calling it repeatedly every hour and updating the stats I call monitor_currency_pairs(ds) in a loop with a delay and pass the result to the next invocation.